Marketo/ios-sdk-debug/README.md

-# Marketo Mobile SDK for iOS 0.8.2
+# Marketo Mobile SDK for iOS 0.8.5

 The Marketo Mobile SDK allows integration with Marketo Mobile Engagement (MME).

 Installation instructions and more are [here](http://developers.marketo.com/documentation/mobile/ "Marketo for Mobile").

 Change Log

+v0.8.5 (Jan 05, 2023)

+- Support for xcframework for multiple platforms.

 v0.8.3 (Jan 04, 2022)